Fertilizing Aquarium Plants: A Beginner's Guide

 - Fast-growing plants absorb nutrients before algae can

-- A densely planted aquarium with good fertilization has fewer algae than a poorly fertilized aquarium
+- A densely planted aquarium with good fertilization has less algae than a poorly fertilized aquarium

 Practical Fertilization Schedule for Beginners